 Type 1 diabetes and type 2 diabetes requires that you carefully monitor blood sugar levels to minimize fluctuations.
 Continued vigilance and strict adherence to a perpetual, multi-faceted and demanding treatment regimen are necessities when you have diabetes.
 Diabetes sufferers may inject insulin, follow a diabetic diet, exercise daily and test their blood sugar several times a day.

 If a blood test shows a drop in glucose levels, you must stop all other activities and consume the kinds of foods that will bring your sugar levels back up to normal.
 Unless you act quickly, you may experience periods of dizziness, weakness, loss of ability to think or concentrate on work.
 It may even result in losing consciousness (or passing out).
 Conversely, spikes in blood glucose levels can cause equally adverse consequences.

 Sometimes, this rigid schedule makes being both an insulin-dependent diabetic and a productive worker impossible.
-When your diabetes disability keeps you out of the workforce, you may be able to get Social Security Disability or Supplemental Security Income benefits to make ends meet.
+When your diabetes disability keeps you out of the workforce, you may be able to get Social Security Disability benefits.

 If you are suffering from a disability or diabetes and your doctor says you can’t work anymore, talk with us at Binder & Binder®.
 Our Social Security Disability advocates can answer your questions you might have about mental health disability benefits and Social Security Disability including what constitutes a disability, whether your impairment might be significant enough to be deemed disabling by the Social Security Administration and whether you are eligible for benefits.
 Call us at 1-800-4-BINDER or complete our online contact form.